-Rajabrata Banerjee (aka Raj Banerjee) is an Associate Professor of Economics and a Professorial Lead at the UniSA Business School.
-Raj holds a BSc in Economics from the University of Calcutta, MA in Economics from Jadavpur University, and a PhD in Economics from Monash University.
+Rajabrata Banerjee (aka Raj Banerjee) is a Professor of Applied Economics and a Professorial Lead at the UniSA Business School.
+Raj holds a BSc in Economics from the University of Calcutta (Scottish Church College), an MA in Economics from Jadavpur University, and a PhD in Economics from Monash University.

 About me

-Rajabrata Banerjee (aka Raj Banerjee) is an Associate Professor of Economics and a Professorial Lead at the UniSA Business School.
-Raj holds a BSc in Economics from the University of Calcutta, MA in Economics from Jadavpur University, and a PhD in Economics from Monash University.
+Rajabrata Banerjee (aka Raj Banerjee) is a Professor of Applied Economics and a Professorial Lead at the UniSA Business School.
+Raj holds a BSc in Economics from the University of Calcutta (Scottish Church College), an MA in Economics from Jadavpur University, and a PhD in Economics from Monash University.

-He is a member of the Economic Society of Australia, American Economic Association, Centre for Development Economics and Sustainability (Monash University) and a fellow of South Australian Governor’s Leadership Foundation program.
+He is an active member of several professional organizations, including the Economic Society of Australia, American Economic Association, Centre for Development Economics and Sustainability (Monash University), and a fellow of the South Australian Governor’s Leadership Foundation program.

-Assoc Prof Banerjee has a passion for teaching and has taught a broad range of economics courses at both undergraduate and postgraduate levels.
-As a Professorial Lead, Raj closely works with the Deans of Programs and is responsible for teaching quality and assurance of a broad range of programs/courses within UniSA Business.
+Prof Banerjee has a passion for teaching and has taught a broad range of economics courses at both undergraduate and postgraduate levels.
+A committed educator and mentor, Professor Banerjee also plays a key role in developing future leaders in economics and policy.
+His work exemplifies how applied research can drive meaningful change, bridging the gap between data and decision-making, scholarship and society.
+As a Professorial Lead, Raj works closely with the Deans of the Business Faculty and is responsible for teaching quality and assurance of a broad range of programs/courses within UniSA Business.
 He is also an active research degree supervisor.

 Follow him at ResearchGate.